radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/transformation/transformation-configuration.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Transformation configuration
-description: RadiantOne Global Synchronization Guide
+description: Transformation configuration
 ---

-# Transformation Configuration
+# Transformation configuration

 The transformation configuration contains the logic to translate a change in a source to an operation in the destination.
 The transformation can consist of attribute mappings and/or script logic.
 When deciding if the transformation configuration should use attribute mappings and/or scripting, keep the following in mind.